harathi-mutyam/kubernetes-projects/kopsproject/Readme.md

 Copy 4 NS records from Route53.

-Go to GoDaddy:   Domains → DNS   -->  Add all 4 NS records.
+Go to GoDaddy:   Domains → DNS   -->  Add a new Reocrd

+Type: NS

+Name: kopsvprofile

+value: ns-95.awsdns-11.com.  #paste ns record of R53 Value here

+do the same procedure for remiaing 3 records also

 Wait: